R2Northstar/NorthstarWiki/docs/using-northstar/advanced.md

 ## Setting levels using console commands <a href="#set-level" id="set-level"></a>

 {% hint style="warning" %}
-This section here can cause you to mess up your persistence (save data) on Northstar if you set your levels too high!
+This section here can cause you to mess up your persistence (multiplayer user data) on Northstar if you set your levels too high!
 Make sure to read carefully!
 {% endhint %}

-With everything unlocked, there is no need to set your level to a higher level, but some users may stil want to do so.
-In order to this, you'll need to open the console and type in the relevant commands.
+With everything unlocked, there is no need to set your level to a higher level, but some users may still want to do so.
+In order to this, you'll need to open the in-game console with the `~` button on your keyboard and type in/copy and paste the relevant commands.
 Both of these require `sv_cheats 1` to be enabled on the server you're playing on, easily done by using `sv_cheats 1` in the console in a private match.

 `script GetPlayerArray()[0].SetPersistentVar("gen", INSERT_GEN_COUNT)` this command sets the Generation level of the player.
 You want to replace `INSERT_GEN_COUNT` with the number you want.
-Setting this number too high should work for levling up, however display `g103` on your kill card.
+Setting this number too high should work for levling up, however it will display `g103` on your kill card.

 `script GetPlayerArray()[0].SetPersistentVar("xp", INSERT_XP_COUNT)` this command sets the xp count of the player (meaning, the amount of kills required per level in order to level up.
 You want to replace `INSERT_XP_COUNT` with the number you want.
 Setting this number lower than 472 is recommended, as to not encounter issues.